SkylarJiang/socket/readme.txt

 1. Prerequisites:
    - Python 3.x must be installed.
-   - The server should be running and accessible at the specified IP and port.
+   - The server should be running.

 2. Running the Client:
    - Open a terminal or command prompt.